That Girls Blog: Don’t Forget To Tip!

 It was just a few weeks ago that we were all going about our daily life.
 Minding our own business, sharing stories and laughs over a glass of wine or a pizza.
 Maybe you went to one of the many parties during the Cape Cod Saint Patrick’s Parade, or perhaps you splurged on a special night out for Valentines Day back in February.

 My last dinner out was at Estia in Mashpee Commons.
 There were just four of us and the shadow of a “Stay Home” advisory was already creeping across the Cape, although no official order had been announced.
-As we all enjoyed our meals and ordered a second round of wine, we realized there were a lot of open tables and seats at the bar.
 This was the first time I had eaten there because there was always such a long line to get in, especially on a Friday night.
+As we all enjoyed our meals and ordered a second round of drinks, we realized there were a lot of open tables and open seats at the bar.

 Our waiter was wonderful.
 The food was delicious.
 We stayed until we were the last people in the place… which was only around 9 o’clock.
 As we were leaving it hit me that the dozen or so servers and cooks didn’t know if they were still going to have jobs by the end of the weekend.
 I felt guilty for my full belly and the bag of leftovers I had in my hand as the stave wished us all a good night.